 Dr Chopra advises to cut out one food group for a week, and see if it makes a difference to your acne.
 So, 1 week without processed sugars/ refined carbohydrates and then 1 week without dairy products.

 Make sure you do one at a time, so you know which one is causing it.
 You may find no difference to your skin, but it’s worth trying.

-If you do want to try this out, make sure to check the labels of any foods you’re going to eat, but here is some initial guidance for what to avoid.
+If you do want to try this out, make sure to check the labels of any foods you’re going to eat, but here is some initial guidance for what you can try cutting out.
 Before making any changes to your diet, we advise that you always seek medical advice from your GP to ensure you are doing this safely.